dvali1/macular/papers.md

 # Giri2022
+## Type: Case report
 Case report of successful manual DALK in a 14yo.
 Endo eval not done.

 # Goweida2021
+## Type: Case report
 One DALK case for macular dystrophy with a macroperforation and subsequent Urrets-Zavalia syndrome.
 No other data given.

-Jhanji2011
+# Jhanji2011
+## Type: Case report
 Two DALK cases for macular dystrophy.
 No extra data

 # Kawashima2006
+## Type: Retrospective cross-sectional observational
 In the MCD group, we limited the indication of DALK to the corneas in which the opacity was limited to the anterior to middle stromal layer by slit-lamp examination.
 This was attributed to the difference in preoperative endothelial density; MCD-DLKP group was 2433/mm2 , whereas that of MCD-PKP was uncountable.

 Two of 10 eyes with MCD developed endothelial decompensation

-## Conclusion:Collectively, we concluded that DALK is not a safe alternative for MCD, even in eyes with normal endothelial density.
+## Conclusion: Collectively, we concluded that DALK is not a safe alternative for MCD, even in eyes with normal endothelial density.

-# Kodavoor2019:
+# Kodavoor2019
+## Type: Retrospective cross-sectional observational
 ## Results:

 ## Endo eval: Optovue RTVue.
 AS‑OCT in all patients were obtained and demonstrated involvement only up to the posterior stromal layer.
 It is an important deciding factor in choosing surgery (DALK vs PK) as very deep involvement and endothelial involvement can result in recurrence.